pravesh2892/Frontend_Interview_Questions/README.md

 166. ### What is a closure in JavaScript?

      In JavaScript, closure refers to the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
-This means that the function retains access to variables from its outer scope even after the outer function has finished executing
+This means that the function retains access to variables from its outer scope even after the outer function has finished executing.

      In JavaScript, a closure is created when a function is defined inside another function and the inner function is returned from the outer function.
 The inner function has access to the variables in the outer function, even after the outer function has returned.

      ```